jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 February 8th 2012 was undoubtedly a perfect Lakeland winter day.
 Beautiful sunshine, but plenty of snow and ice above about 400m, and the forecast for a temperature inversion at around 750m.
 I wanted to be high, and so I headed for Scafell Pike, setting off from Seathwaite Farm.
 I emerged onto the plateau above Sprinkling Tarn, in the shadow of Great End, into a winter wonderland, and the beginning of what I am confidently declaring to be my favourite walk so far!

 !!!!
-A 16km circular route from Seathwaite Farm.
-!!!!(_Wainwright Book 4: The Southern Fells_)
+A 16km winter circular route, starting at Seathwaite Farm. (_Wainwright Book 4: The Southern Fells_)

 ===